Palace of Versailles: The Salon of Venus

 This salon was used for serving light meals during evening receptions.
 The principal feature in this room is Jean Warin's life-size statue of Louis XIV in the costume of a Roman emperor.
 On the ceiling in a gilded oval frame is another painting by Houasse, Venus subjugating the Gods and Powers (1672–1681).
 Trompe-l'œil paintings and sculpture around the ceiling illustrate mythological themes.

 The Salon of Mercury

 The Salon of Mercury was the original State Bedchamber when Louis XIV officially moved the court and government to the palace in 1682.
-The bed is a replica of the original commissioned by King Louis-Philippe in the 19th century when he turned the palace into a museum.
+The bed is a replica of the original commissioned by King Louis Philippe I in the 19th century when he turned the palace into a museum.
 The ceiling paintings by the Flemish artist Jean Baptiste de Champaigne depict the god Mercury in his chariot, drawn by a rooster, and Alexander the Great and Ptolemy surrounded by scholars and philosophers.
 The Automaton Clock was made for the King by the royal clockmaker Antoine Morand in 1706.
 When it chimes the hour, figures of Louis XIV and Fame descend from a cloud.